 Which spelling is correct?
 Preventive or preventative maintenance?

-You must have seen these two before – preventive and preventative – being used interchangeably.
+You must have seen these two before – preventive and preventative – being used interchangeably in your work or shopping for a new preventive maintenance software.
 You may have even been corrected by someone, and based on the person who corrected you, you may have even less of an idea which one is correct.

 To answer this question, we have to delve into a little linguistic history.
 The word “preventive” first saw use in 1602, appearing as the older English form “preuentiue” (imagine the U’s as V’s when you’re trying to pronounce it – it’s still weird).
 You might think that just solves the issue, but interestingly enough, the word “preventative” also showed up in a similar time period, appearing in 1651 in some text by Christopher Love.